Funny607/2511_25T2_Assignment2_-/part-1/Part1_Specification.md

   <tr>
     <td>Red Slime</td>
     <td><img src='/images/red_slime.png' /></td>
-    <td>Red slimes frequently inhabit hot, volcanic regions.
-Constant exposure to heat has made them more aggressive.
-They begin by moving downwards and, when they encounter the player, they inflict as much damage as possible.
-When absorbed by another slime, they increase the amount of damage dealt by the resulting red slime.
+    <td>Red slimes commonly dwell in hot, volcanic regions.
+Their constant exposure to intense heat has made them highly aggressive.
+They start by moving downwards and deal maximum damage upon encountering the player.
+When absorbed by another slime, they increase the damage dealt by their own attack power.
     <details style="margin-top:5px">
       <summary>Example</summary>
       <p>